Before you start

 Available on all plans

-access can use auto layout
+Anyone with can edit access can use auto layout

 Grid is one of three auto layout flows that you can apply to frames.
-It consists of âcellsâ organized into rows and columns where you can place layers and assets.
-Objects can span multiple cells, and when a frame using grid is resized, objects in these cells will respond with it.
+A grid consists of “cells” in which you can place layers and components, and organized into rows and columns (tracks).
+Objects can span multiple cells and have the ability to respond when their parent frame is resized.

 This article covers just one aspect of working auto layout.
 Check out these other articles to learn more about working with auto layout in Figma Design.